This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-U.S. corn exports to Honduras increased by 70 percent in 2021 to $218 million, mostly due to the global economic reopening, the increase in world trade volumes, and the advances in the vaccination process and labor mobility.
-U.S. exports grew 19% during the first quarter of 2022, signaling a rebound fueled by the impact of Hurricanes Eta and Iota and the prolonged dry season on local corn production.
-Growth potential remains positive with an average growth of more than seven percent in the last four pre-COVID years.
+U.S. corn exports to Honduras increased by 33 percent in 2022 to $290 million, mostly due to the global economic reopening, the increase in world trade volumes, and the advances in the vaccination process and labor mobility.
+U.S. exports have decreased 14% during the first quarter of 2023 compared to the same date in the previous year, signaling a rebound fueled by better distributed rain season reflecting an increase on local corn production.
+Growth potential remains positive with an average growth of more than seven percent in the last four years.
 Given Honduras’ constraints and droughts, it is unable to produce sufficient grain supplies to support animal and fish/seafood feed, including for the expansion of shrimp and tilapia production.
 Honduras’ proximity to major grain export terminals such as New Orleans, Houston and Galveston will continue to allow U.S. corn and other commodities to compete for increased market share.

 White corn, mainly used for human consumption, is the most widely produced grain in Honduras.
 In the last two years, sorghum production has decreased to a minimum.
 The Government of Honduras is providing incentives to increase production of white corn to assure food security for human consumption.